Woutah/AutoConvert/README.md

 * **WaveNet:** The default WaveNet vocoder used by the AutoVC authors.
 This vocoder achieves good quality with a high inference penalty.
 * **Griffin-Lim:** A fast vocoder with a loss of audio quality.
 * **MelGAN:** A fast vocoder with decent audio quality.
-The pretrained model on VCTK is downloadable [here](https://drive.google.com/drive/folders/17EkB4hSKUEDTYEne-dNHtJT724hdivn4)
+The pretrained model on VCTK is downloadable [here](https://drive.google.com/drive/folders/17EkB4hSKUEDTYEne-dNHtJT724hdivn4).
+As this vocoder uses a different Mel-spectrogram format, use the retrained AutoVC model downloadable [here](https://drive.google.com/file/d/1VmBJ_vfYhhs0DelSLSAfLkh84MAAhor2/view?usp=sharing), by using the `--model_path <path>` flag.

 ### Training
 To train the autovc model, use the following command: